Pratikh/todo-list-with-nice-ui/README.md

 Todo list app app.
 Below are some of features of this app.
+Here is the link for demo : https://pratikh.github.io/todo-list-with-nice-ui/

 1) Add a task button
 2) Tabs